-A. Call to order.
+- A.Call to order.

-B. Roll call.
+- B. Roll call.

-C. Approval of the minutes.
+- C. Approval of the minutes.

-D. Reports of officers and special committees.
+- D. Reports of officers and special committees E. Unfinished business.

-E. Unfinished business.
+- E. Unfinished bus F. New business.

-F. New business.
+- F. New business.
 G. Announcements.

-H. Adjournment.
+- H. Adjournment.

 Section 4.
 Special meetings of student senate may be called by the ASWVC president when deemed necessary.

 Section 5.
 Student senate meetings shall be governed by Robert's Rules of Order, newly revised, Scott Foresman and Co.